yzlaboratory/yzlaboratory/README.md

-# Yo, I'm known to my friends as Kira.
+# Hello, I'm known to my friends as Kira.
 Welcome to my GitHub!
 I'm a Software Engineer and avid Traveler.

 🌱 Currently Learning: